ShelbyEliza/odin-second-to-do-list/README.md

 Run the **`npm run watch`** script in the terminal.

 Open the index.html file in the browser.
-I used [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+I used [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), so that the project reloads after every change.